 "How to" Deep Root Fertilize

 Marylanders Plant Trees - Save $25 on a new tree!Be counted toward the state's goal of 50,000 trees by 2010—and save $25 when you buy a new tree!
 Check out www.trees.maryland.gov for information and to receive your printable discount coupon.
-After planting, register your trees and calculate the benefits they provide.
+After planting, register your trees online.
 Let's make Montgomery County one of the best contributors in the state!